 You’ve decided!
 You’re going to Walt Disney World for your next vacation.
 But what are the best tips to help you save up for the trip?
 While some suggestions are clear (who hasn’t put loose change away in a piggy bank before?), others aren’t always so obvious (like joining TheMouseForLess Facebook Group, with members eager to help fellow Disney fans save money.)
-Here are some fantastic money saving tips that we think will help make raising the funds for the trip just a little easier.
+Here are some fantastic money-saving tips that we think will help make raising funds for the trip just a little easier.

 Use a Disney Authorized Vacation Planner

 Based on the need to fill rooms, Disney offers a variety of discounts and special promotions throughout the year for Walt Disney World Resort Rooms and Vacation Packages.
 These discounts come in the form of strategically released codes.
 If you are not keeping abreast of discounts, you could miss out on saving hundreds of dollars.

-While you can do the footwork of finding these discounts yourself, the simpler solution is to utilize a Disney-specialized travel agent to make sure you don’t miss out on any savings.
+While you can do the footwork of finding these discounts yourself, the more straightforward solution is to utilize a Disney-specialized travel agent to make sure you don’t miss out on any savings.
 Not all Disney-specialized travel agencies are equal, though.
 Visit our Authorized Disney Vacation Planners page to learn more about what sets these Disney-specialized travel agencies apart.

 Purchase Disney Gift Cards for Special Occasions

-Since Disney vacations are often planned well in advance, Disney gift cards are the perfect way to save for your trip.
-They’re the prefect option to give to the kids (or yourself) for special occasions such as birthdays, graduations, weddings, anniversaries, and holidays.
+Since Disney vacations are often planned well in advance, Disney gift cards are the perfect way for saving money for Disney.
+They’re the perfect option to give to the kids (or yourself) for special occasions such as birthdays, graduations, weddings, anniversaries, and holidays.